Dyson DC39 Animal (with Tangle-free Turbine tool) Review

 - Struggles with deep cleaning medium to shaggy carpet

-Like what I’ve said in the intro this is very similar to the DC39 origin – same dirt cup capacity, same floor tool and attachments, same reach, etc.
+Like what I’ve said in the intro this is very similar to the DC39 origin.
+It has the same dirt cup capacity, same floor tool and attachments, same reach, etc.

 The biggest difference is the addition of the tangle-free turbine tool that Dyson claims will pick up pet hair minus the head headaches of cutting hair off a brush roll hence the term “tangle-free”.

-Surprisingly this has a slightly less suction at 275 air watts compared to the 280 air watts of the origin but take note that it is still powerful, around 30 air watts more than the DC65 which is the amount of suction found in a cordless handheld vacuum.
+Surprisingly this has a slightly less suction at 275 air watts compared to the 280 air watts of the origin.

 It’s both good and bad.